Wellington City Libraries: Library services

 On 1 July 2022 the library stopped charging overdue fees for books not returned on time, in line with a world-wide trend in public libraries.
 The library manager stated that overdue fines "disproportionately affect those who cannot afford to pay" and that some poorer families were too afraid to borrow items in case they became overdue.
 It was hoped that removing fines would encourage more people to use the library.
 During the period from 2019 to March 2022, Wellington City Council received more than $800,000 from fines for overdue books, and when the new policy was put into place the council wiped over $500,000 of current fines from patrons' accounts.
+A survey conducted almost a year after the change found that more people were using the library.

+In 2025, Wellington City Council data showed that most suburban libraries had experienced a significant drop in visitor numbers in the previous decade.
+For example at Island Bay there were 41,000 visitors in the 2023/24 year, less than half the number who visited in 2014/15.
+However book borrowing had changed at a different rate: 64,600 books were borrowed from Island Bay in 2023/24, compared with 81,900 a decade earlier.
+Each visitor is borrowing more books.
+Johnsonville library has dramatically increased patronage since it moved to new, larger premises in 2019.
+The new building has a café and a kindergarten and connects with other facilities including Keith Spry Pool, Johnsonville Community Centre and Memorial Park.
+Wellington City Councillor Ben McNulty believed that libraries need to become multi-purpose community spaces, saying “libraries...are a third space that people can just go to gather, study, contemplate, meet friends and meet family”.

 Awards

 In 2006 the New Zealand Music Board honoured the Library with an excellence award for its "Sing along with Stu" story-time programme.

 Te Awe Library in Brandon Street won the 2021 New Zealand Institute of Architects Wellington Architecture Award for public architecture for its design and décor.